openghg/openghg/doc/source/tutorials/local/Exploring_data/Searching_and_plotting.rst

 Searching
 ---------

-Let’s search for all the methane data from Tacolneston to do this we need to know the site code.
+Let's search for all the methane data from Tacolneston to do this we need to know the site code.
 We can see a summary of known site codes using the ``summary_site_codes()`` function